giftos1/travel-tracker-assignment-2-giftos1/README.md

 # CP1404 Assignment 2: Travel Tracker 2.0 by YOURNAME
+# I was mostly a noob here and had not really grasped python that much.
+Check traveltracker part 1 for the updated code.
 _Edit this README, replacing this line and above with your own name/details._
 _At the end of the project, complete the project reflection below by answering the questions (replace the ... parts)._
 _Note that to get high marks for this, your reflection should match the "exemplary" description from the rubric:_